-A member board or association requesting a change of name or for use of an alternative name must submit the required documentation (i.e., application for Change of Name, Agreement to Use the Term REALTOR®, and a copy of the board/association minutes authorizing the proposed name) to the National Association's Member Policy Department.
-Copies shall also be provided simultaneously to the State Association.
 NAR's policy and legal staff will review the application to ensure compliance with #1 and #2 above.
-Regarding criteria #3 and #4, the National Association shall be responsible for noticing proposed names of new boards and associations and proposed name changes or alternative names to all boards and associations in the applicant association's state (and any boards and associations in adjoining states whose boundaries physically touch or abut the jurisdictional boundaries of the applicant association).
-Publication of such notice electronically to all boards and associations shall be deemed to be good and sufficient notice.
-If #1 and #2 are satisfied and there are no objections from other associations (including the State Association) based on #3 and/or #4 above, the application shall be administratively approved and the National Association's records will be updated accordingly.
-Written notice of approval shall be provided to the applicant association with a copy to the state association(s).
+Regarding criteria #3 and #4, the National Association shall be responsible for noticing proposed names of new associations and proposed name changes or alternative business names to all associations in the applicant association's state (and any associations in adjoining states whose boundaries physically touch or abut the jurisdictional boundaries of the applicant association).
+Publication of such notice electronically to all associations shall be deemed to be good and sufficient notice.